Best Down Jackets for Outdoor Adventures

 • Heavy

-Bottom-Line: Sustainable, water-resistant, and the most rugged of the bunch.
+Bottom-Line: This light down jacket is sustainable, water-resistant, and the most rugged of the bunch.

 REI Co-op 650 Down Jacket 2.0